nais/doc/docs/addons/unleash-next.md

       kind: RemoteUnleash
       name: my-team
     secretName: my-application-unleash-api-token

+    # Specify which environment the API token should be created for.
+    # Can be one of: development, or production.
+    environment: development
 ```

 This will create a new API token in your Unleash instance, and create a Kubernetes secret in your namespace named `my-application-unleash-api-token` that contains two environment variables: